-- Add a disclaimer to your social media account to make it clear that this is your own personal account and not affiliated with the Council - Check your privacy settings - Your work email address should not be used when registering to a social media account for personal use - Mature discretion should be exercised in all personal communications on social media - Gross misconduct can also apply to activity on personal social media accounts when it has threated the reputation and image of the Council and brought the Council's name into disrepute - Do not be tempted to "let off steam" on social media, you may post comments you later regret and you may not be able to delete them - Don't be tempted to share or retweet gossip / hear 'say posting untrue comments about someone, or even just repeating untrue things that someone else has said could constitute libel - Think about social media as an online CV - Members are advised to use their judgment; Members are reminded that there are always consequences to what is published - You are responsible for the information you are putting online
+- Add a disclaimer to your social media account to make it clear that this is your own personal account and not affiliated with the Council. - Check your privacy settings. - Your work email address should not be used when registering to a social media account for personal use. - Mature discretion should be exercised in all personal communications on social media. - Gross misconduct can also apply to activity on personal social media accounts When it has threated the reputation and image of the Council and brought the Council's name into disrepute.
+This may be referred to the Standards process. - Do not be tempted to "let off steam" on social media, you may post comments you later regret and you may not be able to delete them. - Do not be tempted to share or retweet gossip / hear 'say posting untrue comments about someone, or even just repeating untrue things that someone else has said could constitute libel. - Think about social media as an online CV. - Members are advised to use their judgment; Members are reminded that there are always consequences to what is published. - You are responsible for the information you are putting online.